sebastiankorkko/CWPClient/README.md

 ### Current features ###

-- User interface is implemented to some extent:
+*- User interface is implemented to some extent:
-     -Connect-button activates the tapping fragment
+     *-Connect-button activates the tapping fragment
-     -Tapping fragment reacts to updates and passes lineup/linedown-calls to controller -Preferences/settings implemented
+     *-Tapping fragment reacts to updates and passes lineup/linedown-calls to controller *-Preferences/settings implemented
-     -Protocol changes shown on log (and by switching the light on the tapping image) -Main layout implemented with constraints
+     *-Protocol changes shown on log (and by switching the light on the tapping image) *-Main layout implemented with constraints
-- Threading implemented (todo: locking & sephamores)
-- Initial barebones for networking implemented (does not fully work atm)
+*- Threading implemented (todo: locking & sephamores) *- Initial barebones for networking implemented (does not fully work atm)

 ### Under consideration ###